enasequence/read_docs/submit/general-guide/registration.md

 # Register a Submission Account

 Before you can submit data to ENA, you need to register for a Webin submission account.
-If you already have an account and have difficulties logging in please contact datasubs@ebi.ac.uk.
+If you already have an account and have difficulties logging in please contact our [helpdesk](https://www.ebi.ac.uk/ena/browser/support).

 1. Navigate to the [Interactive Webin](https://www.ebi.ac.uk/ena/submit/sra/#home) submission service page.